vloneoff/android/README.md

 # android
-You can download project in branch.
+You can download project in release.